Abuse of Elderly or Disabled Adult in Florida

 - the intentional infliction of psychological injury or physical injury upon a disabled adult or elderly person; or

-- an act that actively encourages any third person to commit an act that could reasonably be expected to result in psychological or physical injury to a disabled adult or elderly person (or an act that does actually result in such injury).
+- an act that actively encourages any third person to commit an act that could reasonably be expected to result in psychological or physical injury to a disabled adult or elderly person (or an act that does result in such injury).

 Third Degree Felony for Neglect or Abuse of a Disabled Adult or Elderly Person